krishnam-eng/krishnam-eng/README.md

 🗒️ **My Years in Training**
 ------

-So far, I took around 60+ Trainings from LinkedIn-Learning, PluralSight, Harvard-Manage-Mentor, and Udemy Platforms on various IT industry and soft skill topics.
+So far, I took around 100+ Trainings from LinkedIn-Learning, PluralSight, Harvard-Manage-Mentor, and Udemy Platforms on various IT industry and soft skill topics to keep myself updated.

 <details>
  <summary> Click here to see the list...</summary>